copper-dc/copper/README.md

 # Aiko Discord Bot

 Aiko is a customizable Discord bot developed to enhance your Discord server with various useful features and functionalities.
+> [!IMPORTANT]
+> We decided to change all our code base and make that fully structured, organised and effiecient.

 ## Features